 In addition, most shelters will offer a health guarantee for a limited period as

 well as support.

 Is desexing necessary?

 Absolutely, every day, thousands of cats and kittens are euthanised because there just aren’t enough homes for them.
-As pet owners, we all have a responsibility towards animal welfare and not contributing to the overpopulation of cats.
+As pet owners, we all have a responsibility towards animal welfare and not contribute to the overpopulation of cats.
 There are health benefits too.

-- Mammary Cancer – The third most common tumour found in cats.
+- Mammary cancer – The third most common tumour found in cats.
 Extremely low chance of developing this if the cat has been spayed prior to her first heat.